simlei/org.cryptool.functionlist/README.md

 - merging of `$workspace/data/scsv_webdump` -- `src/flist_step_setup.py`
 - creating the output that can be fed to the SQL database: `src/flist_step_tofinalform.py`

 These three steps are Python scripts that depend upon `src/flist.python` as the common library.
-They are usable completely independently and do not even depend on a workspace present.
+They are usable completely independently and do not even depend on a workspace present -- by virtue of the common "workspace" base (see below), defaults are available for everything.

 However, each one is executable without specifying further arguments; they will work together by default.
 A bash script like this currently represents the whole pipeline.
 Each step writes its result to file, which gets picked up by the next one.

 ```
 #!/bin/bash

+./src/flist_step_setup.py
 ./src/flist_step_merge.py
-./src/flist_step_setup.py
 ./src/flist_step_tofinalform.py
 ```